mike-thompson-day8/cljsbuild-none-test-seed/README.md

 Now Experiment
 ----------------------

 Pull out your favorite editor, and make a change to a test (a cljs file in `test` directory).
 Save it.
 And watch as `lein cljsbuild auto test` performs a deliciously fast recompile.
-Then refresh `test.html` to see if you tests still pass.
+Then refresh `test.html` to see if your tests still pass.

 Introduce an error into your tests.
 Or perhaps a rogue  `throw`.
 See how it shows up when you refresh `test.html`.
 Set breakpoints in chrome dev tools.
 Etc.